kraynel/gatsby-transformer-gitinfo/README.md

 Where the _source folder_ `./src/data/` is a git versionned directory.

-The plugin will add three fields to `File` nodes: `gitDate`, `gitAuthorName` and `gitAuthorEmail`.
+The plugin will add several fields to `File` nodes: `date`, `authorName` and `authorEmail`.
 These fields are related to the latest commit touching that file.

 If the file is not versionned, these fields will be `null`.

+You can also fetch the `fetch` and `pull` links of the remote configured on the repository.

 They are exposed in your graphql schema which you can query: